Anegan: Critical response

 M. Suganth of The Times of India rated the film 4 stars out of 5 and stated, "Anegan is pure camp but also a hugely entertaining one".
-Nicy V.P of The International Business Times rated it 3 stars out of 5 and wrote "Anegan is a brilliant attempt by KV Anand, he tried a new visual style to tell his story and to an extend he was successful too".
+Nicy V.P of The International Business Times rated it 3 stars out of 5 and wrote "Anegan is a brilliant attempt by KV Anand, he tried a new visual style to tell his story and to an extent he was successful too".
 Udhav Naig of The Hindu wrote, "With most commercial films recycling the usual plot and its many tropes, full credit to K.V.
 Anand for striving to narrate a banal plot – full of déjà vu and clichés – in an enterprising manner."
 Another reviewer Sudhir Srinivasan wrote "Anegan...is a complex story told simplistically.
 Had the complexity been retained, and had the masala spoon been of lesser size, it would have made for a great film.
 For now, though, it will have to satisfy itself with being a hit film."
 Rediff.com stated, "The narrative technique and interesting screenplay keep things moving at a brisk pace.
 But on the downside, there are far too many songs and several unanswered questions".
 Sify wrote, "Gorgeously shot, crisply edited, and handsomely mounted, KV Anand's Anegan is a fast-paced rollicking adventure ride that is gripping till the very end".

 Indiaglitz rated the film 3 out of 5 and wrote "Although not a masala perse, Anegan savours all tastes.
 There is action, a little bit of revenge, lighthearted comedy, smothering love, all served with a twist from the usual."
 Behindwoods.com rated it 2.75 out of 5 and stated "Though there are lots of questions which can be raised on the story and happenings, the overall screenplay and editing keeps you engaged by and large."
 Gautaman Bhaskaran of The Hindustan Times rated it 2 stars out of 5 and stated "If Anegan is a mishmash of many films that one has seen over the years, the performances are passé.
 Yes, a new look Karthik may be a novelty, but Dhanush appears to be disinterested in changing his style or his roles."